 – Section 108: Elimination of six phthalates in children’s products, effective February 10, 2009.
 Mary Meyer does not use phthalates and is now setting up the testing required to prove that in all substrates.
 We certify that we meet this requirement now, as well as the requirements outlined in the California Health and Safety Code.

 Mary Meyer certifies that the products we have sold you are in compliance with all current standards.
-We are committed to meeting or exceeding all government requirements because safety has been a top priority with us for 80 years.
+We are committed to meeting or exceeding all government requirements because safety has been a top priority with us for over 85 years.
 This is a third generation family business; our toys have to be as safe for our children and grandchildren as they are for yours.

 If you have any questions, please do not hesitate to contact us.